-North Indian food is far different from Northeastern Indian food or South Indian food, and if you get even more specific, each and every region is famous for its own certain dishes.
+North Indian food is far different from Northeastern Indian food or South Indian food, and if you get even more specific, each region is famous for individual dishes.

 North Indian food is often what many people would think of as just Indian food.

 It's the North Indian curries that are often found outside of India in Western restaurants (but don't forget about South Indian food either – it's equally as delicious, but different).

 Within North India, you'll find everything from street stalls to high-end restaurants like Bukhara, all serving classic North Indian fare.

 Conventional cooking methods include deep frying for many of the snacks, grilling or roasting for meat, and slow simmer stewing for all sorts of curries.

 As soon as you arrive in India and start eating, you'll notice that there's a lot of vegetarian food and restaurants available.

 If you are vegetarian, you'll enjoy the variety of tasty pure-veg dishes, and if you're a meat eater, you'll never be far from outstanding meat either!